String of Pearls Care

-This plant has undergone several name, or taxonomy, changes, and these two variations are sold under a previous genus name.
-When shopping for a string of pearls, look for curio, senecio, or kleinia in the name.
+This plant has undergone several name, or taxonomy, changes.
+When shopping for a string of pearls plant, look for Curio, Senecio, or Kleinia in the name.

-- Senecio rowleyanus f. variegatus: This form of string of pearls plant flaunts variegated foliage, splashed with cream and pink shades, as well as green.
+- Curio rowleyanus f. variegatus: The variegated string of pearls plant flaunts foliage splashed with cream, pink, and green shades.

-- Senecio ‘Hippogriff’: Believed to be a cross between Kleinia rowleyana and Kleinia articulata, this hybrid dangles dolphin-shaped beads instead of pearl-shaped ones.
+- Senecio ‘Hippogriff’ (Curio x peregrinus): Commonly known as string of dolphins, this hybrid dangles dolphin-shaped beads instead of pearl-shaped ones.

-If you are considering how to repot string of pearls, keep in mind that the plant’s soil will need to drain well to combat root rot.
-So, you should select a type of potting mix formulated for cacti and succulents.
-Alternatively, use two parts of standard potting mix combined with one part of either coarse builder’s sand or perlite.
+As with other succulents and low-water plants, string of pearls soil needs to drain well to combat root rot.
+Select cactus or succulent potting mix, or use 2 parts standard potting mix combined with 1 part of either coarse builder’s sand or perlite.

 The Right Light

-You easily can achieve that amount by placing the plant on an east- or west-facing windowsill, where it either will receive sun all morning or all afternoon.
-It can thrive in bright, indirect light also, as long as that light is bright enough (more than 200 foot-candles).
+For optimal string of pearls light conditions indoors, position the plant on an east- or west-facing windowsill, where it will receive sun either all morning or all afternoon.
+The plant can also thrive in bright, indirect light, as long as that light is bright enough (more than 200 foot-candles).

 Watering String of Pearls